 Coolum’s dog loving community is an inspiration.
 This inclusive atmosphere fosters cafes with doggie drinking bowls and a selection of dog-friendly holiday accommodation options.
 Coolum ticks all the boxes to ensure a dog-friendly beach holiday.

 Living in Australia there are a lot of places that you can and can’t take your dogs.
 We seem to be the land of no pets.
 Whenever I can I love taking my two little rescue dogs out in the Macedon Ranges, where we hike up Mount Macedon.

 The area is famous for it’s great food and wine and very few people know about the hike up the mountain.
 It’s a great place to enjoy the Australian bushland and let the dogs have a decent adventure without being too far away from Melbourne.

 Recommended by: Facundo of Pie y Pata

-San Juan de Gaztelugatxe is now a trending topic among Game of Thrones fans, as it is the place chosen to give life to Dragonstone, the birthplace of Daenerys Targaryen.
+San Juan de Gaztelugatxe became a trending topic among Game of Thrones fans in 2017, as it was the place chosen to give life to Dragonstone, the birthplace of Daenerys Targaryen.
 But long before her dragons came back to their castle, our personal small black dragon (although it looks more like a dog) fell in love with this magical place in northern Spain, more precisely in the Basque Country.